-These interpretations need to be confirmed by drilling.^[15] It should be noted that the inversions were smoothed as part of the inversion process, so while it is not always possible to precisely define resistivity boundaries, the main features noted here are probably realistic.
-Test drilling should target the extensive, shallow, low resistivity zones shown in the sections: sections 1 to 4, 6 (near-surface), 14 (near-surface), and 15 would be a good start.
-Other sections with deeper aquifers that could be investigated include 7, 13, and 16-21.
+Based on the above-mentioned results it could be concludes that, the inversions were smoothed as part of the inversion process, so while it is not always possible to precisely define resistivity boundaries, the main features noted here are probably realistic.
+Exploratory well should target the extensive, shallow, low resistivity zones shown in the sections: sections from 1 to 4 and 6 (near-surface), section No.14 (near-surface), and section No.15 would be a good start.
+Other sections with deeper aquifers that could be investigated including sections No. 7, 13, and from 16 to 21.